-If you're new to the University the library can be a big and intimidating place.
-There is a vast array of resources and services available to you - but don't worry, we are here to help.
+If you've never used a University Library before, it can be a big and intimidating place.
+There are lots of resources and services available to you - but don't worry, we are here to help.

 This page breaks everything down by buildings, resources, people and skills.
-The information here is designed to be universal, and applies to undergraduates, postgraduates, academics, international students, distance-learners, and everyone else.
+The information here is designed to be universal, and applies to undergraduates, postgraduates, academics, international students, online and distance-learners, and everyone else at the university.

 What is the Library for?